“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 We appreciate that this is pretty heavy going, grim stuff.
 But please persevere, these cover policies exist for a reason – the reason being that it is has happened to somebody before.

 Kidnapping is very rare but does happen so thankfully, SafetyWing’s Crisis Response coverage protects against this.
-If this happens, you’ll receive recompense for either your ransom, or loss of personal belongings that occur during the kidnapping.
+If this happens, you may receive recompense for either your ransom, or loss of personal belongings that occur during the kidnapping.

 Note that crisis response does not apply in some “dangerous countries”.
 Examples are Iraq, Afghanistan, Pakistan, Nigeria, Somalia and Venezuela.
 Personally, I think it’s a bit harsh putting Pakistan on that list but there you go.